hu-macsy/lama_old/scai/doc/sphinx/installation/download.rst

     :align: center
     :alt: Login on LAMA Portal

-For the download select a tar ball (libama-2.0.0.tar.gz is the recent one) and the start the download:
+For the download select a tar ball (libama-2.0.0.tar.gz is the current one) and start the download:

 .. figure:: ../_images/download.png
     :width: 750px